neptune-ai/docs/docs/python-api/how-to/track.rst

 Keep my code private
 --------------------
 My code is proprietary, so I do not want to send any sources to Neptune, while training locally.
-How to do it?
+How can I do that?

 Solution
 ^^^^^^^^